rishi9504/React-Javascript-Projects/UltimateReactCourseFiles/reactInterviewMerge.md

 #### How do you access the current locale with React Intl?
 #### How do you format a date using React Intl?

+---

+## 🧠 1. **React Fundamentals**
+- What is React?
+- What is JSX?
+- What is the difference between an element and a component?
+- How do you create components in React?
+- What is the difference between functional and class components?
+- When should you use a class component over a function component?
+- What are stateless components?
+- Why should component names start with a capital letter?
+- Why className instead of class in React?
+- What are React Fragments?
+- What is the Children Prop?
+- What are inline conditional expressions?
+- What is the purpose of the `push` and `replace` methods of history?
+- What are exceptions to React component naming?

+---

+## 🧬 2. **React History & Evolution**
+- What is the history behind React’s evolution?
+- What was React Fiber introduced?
+- A refresher on React Fiber.

+---

+## 🚀 3. **Advanced React Internals**
+- How does Reconciliation work in React?
+- What is the Virtual DOM?
+- How does the Virtual DOM work?
+- How does the Virtual DOM improve performance?
+- How does React Fiber work?
+- Can you explain the difference between Shadow DOM and Virtual DOM?

+---

+## ⚙️ 4. **Component Patterns**
+- What is a Higher Order Component (HOC)?
+- How do Render Props compare to HOCs?
+- What is the container-presentational pattern in React?
+- What is a switching component?
+- What are React Mixins?
+- Do hooks replace render props and higher-order components?

+---

+## 📦 5. **Hooks & State**
+- What are React Hooks?
+- How useReducer differs from useState in React?
+- When and when not to use useCallback and useMemo?
+- What is lifting state up in React?
+- How do you re-render the view when the browser is resized?

+---

+## 🧩 6. **Props, State & Context**
+- What is state in React?
+- What are props in React?
+- Why can't you update props in React?
+- What are React PropTypes and why is TypeScript preferred over them?
+- What is a React PropType array with shape?
+- What are the recommended ways for static type checking in React?
+- How do you type props and state in React with TypeScript?
+- How do you access props within attribute quotes?
+- What is Zustand?
+- When to use Context API vs Redux?

+---

+## 📊 7. **Performance Optimization**
+- What are Pure Components?
+- What is React.memo?
+- Why React.memo matters in lists?
+- How do you prevent unnecessary renders in React?
+- How to optimize performance in large-scale React apps?
+- What is React Profiler?
+- What is the impact of using indexes as keys?
+- Why be careful with spreading props on DOM elements?
+- How do you optimize API calls in a React app?
+- How do you optimize React applications for SEO?

+---

+## ✨ 8. **Styling in React**
+- How do you apply styles in React?
+- How do you conditionally apply class attributes?
+- How do you combine multiple inline style objects?
+- How do you pretty print JSON with React?
+- What are the benefits of style modules?
+- How do you apply vendor prefixes to inline styles in React?

+---

+## 🧪 9. **Testing in React**
+- How do you test a React component?
+- What are JEST and React Testing Library, and how do they differ?
+- How do you test asynchronous operations in React?
+- What is shallow rendering and when would you use it?

+---

+## 🔐 10. **Authentication & Data Fetching**
+- How do you handle authentication in React?
+- What are React Query and SWR and how do they compare?
+- How do you handle Websockets in a React app?

+---

+## 🔁 11. **Event Handling**
+- What is the difference between HTML and React event handling?
+- What are synthetic events in React?
+- What is the difference between createElement and cloneElement?
+- What is the difference between event delegation and event bubbling?
+- What are event capturing and bubbling and what is the difference between them?
+- What is the difference between React events and HTML DOM Events?
+- What is the difference between debounce and throttle in event handling?
+- What are the pointer events supported in React?

+---

+## 🧱 12. **Code Architecture & Patterns**
+- How do you structure a scalable React application?
+- How do you import and export components using React and ES6?

+---

+## 🧩 13. **Dynamic Imports & Code Splitting**
+- What is code splitting in React?
+How does it work?
+- How does lazy loading work in React?
+- Does the lazy function support named exports?

+---

+## 🌍 14. **ReactDOM & Server-Side Rendering**
+- What is react-dom?
+- What is ReactDOMServer?
+- Why use ReactDOMServer?
+- How do you implement Server Side Rendering?
+- How do you enable production mode in React?

+---

+## 📡 15. **Routing (React Router)**
+- What is React Router?
+- How is React Router different from the history library?
+- What are the components of React Router v6?
+- How do you programmatically navigate using React Router?
+- Why do you get a “Router may have only one child element” warning?
+- How do you handle nested routes in React Router v6?
+- How do you implement a default or NotFound page?
+- How do you get history in React Router?
+- What if you REALLY need the raw history object?
+- How do you add Google Analytics for React Router?

+---

+## 🌐 16. **Internationalization (React Intl)**
+- What is React Intl?
+- What are the two ways of formatting in React Intl?
+- How do you use FormattedMessage as a placeholder with React Intl?
+- How do you access the current locale with React Intl?
+- How do you format a date using React Intl?

+---

 ## What is React?

 React is a **JavaScript library** used for building **user interfaces**, especially **single-page applications** where you need a fast, interactive experience.